nicru/SigemerXR/README.md

 ## Contact

 For any inquiries or feedback, please start an issue on this project repository.
-This helps avoid sharing sensitive personal information publicly.

 ## Badges

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
-Indicates that the current build is passing all the necessary checks and is operational.

-## Additional Sections

-Not yet needed, will let you know according to professor’s feedback.
+This build is up to date and fully functioning as described on the academic paper it was reported.